yiisoft/docs/000-packages.md

 - Both packages and application templates MUST have supported versions that receive bug and security fixes.
   These SHOULD correspond to PHP versions receiving security fixes.
 - Packages and application templates MIGHT have supported versions that work with unsupported PHP versions.
-- Bumping minimal PHP version in a package or an application template is considered a minor change.
+- Bumping the minimal PHP version in a package or an application template is a minor change.

 ## composer.json